How to grow daffodils

 After flowering, daffodil plants are left until the leaves are dry, to allow time for the bulb to thicken.
 After this, daffodil bulbs are dug up and stored for next year.

-Place in a cool semi - shaded site, sunny or full sun.
+Place in a cool semi - shaded site, in sunny location or in full sun.
 The greatest enemy of daffodils, in the same way than tulips, is the wind, so that these plants should be located in a place sheltered from strong winds.

 They require a loose, rich in organic matter, and well drained soil.